What Can I Do with a Business Management Degree? Skills, Jobs, And Courses

 Doctorate programs in business management tend to be even more specialized than master's degree programs, and you'll notice they have names like PhD in Management or Doctor of Management.
 These degrees aren’t the same as a Doctor of Business Administration (DBA), although they share overlapping topics.
 In a doctoral program, you can enhance your research skills and apply business theories to real-world situations.

-Certifications in Business Management
+Certifications in business management

 You may choose to earn a certificate in business management in place of or to support a degree.
-Certifications show that you’ve completed the required business management courses which may help you get closer to your dream job.
+Certifications show that you’ve completed the required business management courses, which may help you get closer to your dream job.

 At some schools, the courses you take to earn a certificate are the same as those you might take to earn a degree.
 You can typically complete a certificate program in less time than a degree, and some schools accept students who haven't earned a college degree.

-Business management degree coursework
+Business management courses

 The courses you take in a business management degree program are similar to what you would take in an MBA program.
-This include topics like accounting, business ethics, business law, leadership, and quantitative methods.
+This includes topics like accounting, business ethics, business law, leadership, and quantitative methods.
 Some of the courses you may take include the following:

 • Accounting for Business